alsyundawy/dns-blocklists/README.md

 *DNS blockers offer good protection of privacy by blocking tracking, metrics and telemetry.
 They can be used to block the vast majority of ads, malware, scam, fake and co, but not everything can be blocked at the DNS level!
 Therefore, I* ***additionally*** *recommend the use of a browser content blocker such as [AdGuard](https://adguard.com), [uBlock](https://ublockorigin.com) or [Ghostery](https://www.ghostery.com/).*

-*Check out yokoffing's [Recommended Filters for uBlock Origin](https://github.com/yokoffing/filterlists) for content blocker filter lists.*
+*Check out Yokoffing's [Recommended Filters for uBlock Origin](https://github.com/yokoffing/filterlists) for content blocker filter lists.*
-*For a browser recommendation see also yokoffing's [I need a browser with ad blocking.
+*For a browser recommendation see also Yokoffing's [I need a browser with ad blocking.
 Which one should I choose?](https://github.com/yokoffing/NextDNS-Config#i-need-a-browser-with-ad-blocking-which-one-should-i-choose)*

 #### :information_desk_person: Which version of the lists should I use? <a name="whatshouldiuse"></a>